Crazyson2907/CoinTracker/README.md

 # CoinTracker
-The project of crypto tracking app from youtube
+The project of public companies listings tracking via the API